Grace Weber: Early career + initial projects: 2009–2015

-GRAMMY® win and Capitol Records signing and A Beautiful Space: 2016-present
+Grammy win, Capitol Records signing, and A Beautiful Space: 2016-present

-In 2016, Weber penned "All We Got" (feat.
-Kanye West and Chicago Children's Choir) for Chance the Rapper's mixtape, Coloring Book, which went on to win Best Rap Album at the 2017 GRAMMY® Awards and earn Weber her first GRAMMY® from The Recording Academy.
-During that time, she featured and wrote on Westside Boogie's song "Prideful" from his mixtape, Thirst 48 Part II.
+In 2016, Weber wrote "All We Got" (feat.
+Kanye West and Chicago Children's Choir) for Chance the Rapper's mixtape, Coloring Book, which won Best Rap Album at the 2017 Grammy Awards and earned Weber her first Grammy from The Recording Academy.
+During that time, she featured and wrote on Westside Boogie's song "Prideful" from his mixtape Thirst 48 Part II.

 In 2017, she performed at the Hollywood Bowl in Los Angeles, CA, alongside Francis and the Lights and Chance the Rapper.
-That same year she wrote on a remix of Francis and the Lights' "May I Have This Dance" featuring Chance.
+That same year, she wrote on a remix of Francis and the Lights' "May I Have This Dance", featuring Chance.

 Weber also released her critically acclaimed single "More Than Friends" in 2017, which received support from John Mayer and was deemed a "shining" single by UPROXX.
 Produced by Nate Fox and Nico Segal of The Social Experiment, "More Than Friends" further cemented their ongoing collaborative relationship (along with the group's Peter Cottontale) to craft Weber's debut album.
-Weber's single "Elated" followed shortly after, hailed by Billboard as a "euphoric delight."
+Weber's single "Elated" soon followed, hailed by Billboard as a "euphoric delight."

 Weber signed a major label deal with Capitol Records in 2018.
-She subsequently dropped a string of successful singles under the label including highlight "Mercy" featuring Vic Mensa.
+She subsequently dropped a string of successful singles under the label including highlight "Mercy", featuring Vic Mensa.
 Weber was also featured on Towkio's song "2 Da Moon" alongside Teddy Jackson around this time.
-Later in 2018, she toured with Chance the Rapper as part of Lollapalooza and more noteworthy acts including Thirdstory and PJ Morton on his "More Gumbo" North American Fall 2018 Tour.
+Later in 2018, she toured with Chance the Rapper as part of Lollapalooza, as well as with Thirdstory, and PJ Morton on his "More Gumbo" North American fall 2018 tour.
 In June 2018, she made her first appearance on NPR Music's Tiny Desk Concert alongside GoldLink.

-2019 saw the R&B prodigy embark on a new journey as an independent artist, starting with the single "Young Love Games."
-In the summer of 2020, Weber released her debut EP "How Did We Get Here," which featured standout tracks like "Crazy to Hope" featuring Masego.
+In 2019, Weber embarked on a new journey as an independent artist, starting with the single "Young Love Games."
+In the summer of 2020, she released her debut EP How Did We Get Here, which featured standout tracks like "Crazy to Hope", featuring Masego.
 The EP was praised as "a master class in moving production, radiant vocals and engrossing lyrics" by the Milwaukee Journal Sentinel.